-A. Health-related Situations:

-- 1. Tony Angelini is a 52-year-old man who was admitted to VGH Emergency with a diagnosis of diabetic ketoacidosis and arteriovascular insufficiency of the left leg.
-Mr. Angelini moved to Vancouver from High River, Alberta 10 days ago. - 2.
+- A. Health-related Situations: - 1.
+Tony Smith is a 52-year-old man who was admitted to VGH Emergency with a diagnosis of diabetic ketoacidosis and arteriovascular insufficiency of the left leg.
+Mr. Smith moved to Vancouver from High River, Alberta 10 days ago. - 2.
 Helen Hames is an 81-year-old woman who was admitted to the VGH medical ward two days ago with heart failure and dementia NYD.
 She has a history of angina and had a myocardial infarction three years ago.
 She lives at home with her 85-year-old husband. - 3.
-Arthur Bell is a 55-year-old man who was struck by a car outside his lodging at the Portland Hotel at 0200 hours two days ago.
-He was brought in unconscious to VGH Emergency with a diagnosis of craniocerebral trauma, alcohol abuse and liver failure.
+Arthur George is a 55-year-old man who was struck by a car outside his lodging at the Portland Hotel at 0200 hours two days ago.
+He was brought in unconscious to VGH Emergency with a diagnosis of traumatic brain injury (TBI), alcohol abuse and liver failure.
 His last known admission was for treatment of shock secondary to gastric bleeding.
-He has just been transferred to your medical ward from Neuro ICU.
+Mr. George has just been transferred to your medical ward from Neuro ICU.